ForAllSecure/bncov/README.md

 ![Demo Overview](/pictures/demo_overview.gif)

-This plugin is provided as a prototype as a way to give back to the community, and is not part of the Mayhem product.
+This plugin is provided as a way to give back to the community, and is not part of the Mayhem product.
 If you're interested in Mayhem, the combined symbolic execution and fuzzing system, check us out at [forallsecure.com](http://forallsecure.com).